 Since there is already a reserved value for the case of “no valid TA”, another value for the case of “same TA as source” can easily be reserved in the same way.
 The TAC field consists of 12bits, but 38.213 only defines TA values up to 3846 [4], leaving several spare values.
 The reserved value for “no valid TA” can be captured in the MAC CE description a follows:

 - Timing Advance Command: This field indicates whether the TA is valid for the LTM target cell (i.e. the SpCell corresponding to the target configuration indicated by Target Configuration ID field).
-If the value of this field is set to FFF, this field indicates that no valid timing adjustment is available for the PTAG of the LTM target cell; Otherwise, this field indicates the index value TA used to control the amount of timing adjustment that the MAC entity has to apply in TS 38.213 [6], and that the UE can skip the Random Access procedure for this LTM cell switch.
+If the value of this field is set to FFF, this field indicates that no valid timing adjustment is available for the PTAG of the LTM target cell; If the value of this field is set to GGG, this field indicates that the timing adjustment for the PTAG of the LTM target cell is the same as for the source cell and that the UE can skip the Random Access procedure for this LTM cell switch; Otherwise, this field indicates the index value TA used to control the amount of timing adjustment that the MAC entity has to apply in TS 38.213 [6], and that the UE can skip the Random Access procedure for this LTM cell switch.
 The length of the field is 12 bits;

 A dedicated value for “TA same as source” is reserved in the Timing Advance Command field.